ned14/llfio/Readme.md

 - [ ] All time based kernel tests need to use soak test based API and auto adjust to valgrind.
 - [ ] Raise the sanitisers on per-commit CI via ctest.
-  - ubsan needs to be fused with the others i.e. asan + ubsan
 - [ ] Rename all ParseProjectVersionFromHpp etc to parse_project_version_from_hpp etc
 - [ ] In DEBUG builds, have io_handle always not fill buffers passed to remind people to use pointers returned!